Deployment & CI for Infrastructure

 • The base Prefect image is built from the official Prefect 3 Docker Hub image by the refresh-prefect-image workflow and tagged as prefect-3-python3.12-ecs

-• The Prefect deployer image is built by the build-prefect-deployer-image job and tagged as prefect-deployer-3-python3.12-<blog_infra_short_sha>
+• The Prefect deployer image is built by the build-prefect-deployer-image job and tagged as prefect-deployer-3-python3.12-<rocket-club_short_sha>

 This scheme has important properties: